Dental Medicine Program Admission

 - Submit competitive scores on the Dental Aptitude Test (DAT).
-Scores in the area of 20 or higher will be expected for the Academic Average, Reading Comprehension, and Perceptual Ability sections.
+Scores in the area of 20 or higher are desired for the Academic Average, Reading Comprehension, and Perceptual Ability sections.
 The DAT test must have been taken no more than 3 years prior to the planned enrollment year.
 Note: The Canadian DAT can be substituted for the U.S. DAT.
 All sections of the Canadian DAT are required.

 - Submit two letters of recommendation.
 One must be from either a pre-dental advisory committee or a science professor.
 The other, preferentially, should be from either someone with a DO/MD, DDS/DMD degree and/or someone who can testify to the integrity and ethical standards of the applicant.
 Letters written by immediate family members will not be accepted.
 All letters of evaluation must be submitted directly from the evaluators.
 The Office of Admissions will not accept letters submitted by students.

 - Demonstrate a sincere understanding of, and interest in, the humanitarian ethos of health care and particularly dental medicine.